ymolists/website/src/routes/docs/languages/java.md

 ### Prebuilds

-Gitpod provides disposable dev environments, which means you are getting fresh development environments for every task.
+Gitpod provides disposable dev environments, which means you are getting fresh developer environments for every task.
 So configuring them to be ready-to-code is crucial to get the most out of Gitpod.

 In the generated `.gitpod.yml` you will find the following section: